bakerscott/VB-Research/README.md

   * explore the "ball trajectory" tracking and overlay with height calculations

 #### Tues.
 6/5:
-* Outline plan for week -- revloves around proposal
+* Outline plan for week -- revolves around proposal
 * Worked with Crossland on GitHub familiarity

 # Notes:
+This section can be deleted after acceptance of the project proposal.

 ## Questions:
 * What elements of previous work can be used?